 The ECHO's Approach to Remote Management provides guidance for DG ECHO staff on remote management, explaining what considerations must be made before accepting an action including a remote management component.
 The note can be used by Partners as a reference.

 Remote management and the Single Form

 The remote management mechanism should be clearly explained in the Single Form.
 The partner is invited to read the assessment criteria explained in ECHO approach to remote management to identify the information to be provided in the various sections of the Single Form.
 Particular attention will be paid to:

-- in the section 6.1 of the Single Form, the organizational and management structure in place and,
+- section 6.1 of the Single Form, to see which is the organizational and management structure in place,

 Modifications affecting the use of remote management

 Where remote management is proposed by a partner for an ongoing action, due to a change in circumstances that hinders or prevents direct implementation (e.g. force majeure, security concerns, etc), ECHO will use the same criteria than the ones mentioned above to assess whether the action should be: